Resources and Products

 Norovirus

 Norovirus is a very contagious virus that causes vomiting and diarrhea.
 The virus spreads easily and quickly, both from infected people to others and through contaminated foods and surfaces.
 The most commonly reported setting for norovirus outbreaks in the United States and other industrialized countries is healthcare, including long-term care facilities and hospitals.
+An outbreak of norovirus is defined as an occurrence of two or more similar illnesses resulting from a common exposure that is either suspected or laboratory-confirmed to be caused by norovirus (definition from Responding to Norovirus link below).

 Featured Resources:

-- CDC/HICPAC’s Guideline for the Prevention and Control of Norovirus Gastroenteritis Outbreaks in Healthcare Settings addresses prevention and control of norovirus gastroenteritis outbreaks in healthcare settings
+- CDC/HICPAC’s Guideline for the Prevention and Control of Norovirus Gastroenteritis Outbreaks in Healthcare Settingsaddresses prevention and control of norovirus gastroenteritis outbreaks in healthcare settings.